Emergency Dentistry in Jacksonville, FL

 If you experience any of these symptoms, contact our dental office right away.
 Our team of emergency dental professionals can reserve time for emergency appointments or provide after-hours contact information for urgent situations.

 Dental emergencies can happen unexpectedly and require prompt attention to prevent further complications.
-Understanding the different types of dental emergencies can help you recognize when immediate care is needed rather than waiting for a regular appointment.
+Knowing the different types of dental emergencies can help you recognize when immediate care is needed rather than waiting for a regular appointment.

 A knocked-out tooth is one of the most urgent dental emergencies.
 When a tooth is completely dislodged from its socket due to trauma, time is critical.
 For the best chance of saving the tooth, it should be gently rinsed without scrubbing, kept moist, preferably in milk or saliva, and professional care should be sought within 30-60 minutes.